Rethinking Performance Reviews: A Neuroscience Approach to Fostering Peak Performers

 The Problem with Traditional Performance Reviews

-2. One-Size-Fits-All Approach: Scaling tech companies are unique.
+2. Scaling tech companies are unique.
 They evolve quickly, and their needs today might differ six months later.
 However, traditional reviews use a standardized approach, failing to account for the diverse roles and individual growth trajectories in these dynamic environments.

 So, what's the alternative?
 How can scaling tech companies revamp their performance review process to be more effective and aligned with the pace and nature of their business?
 The answer may lie in our brains – the new frontier of performance management.